The Making of Latex

 - Compression Molding

-During extrusion, you feed the rubber polymer compound into the extruder, which heats it and compresses the material.
+During extrusion, you feed the rubber polymer compound into the extruder, which heats it and compresses the latex material.
 This is done by the barrel and screw of the extruder.
 The polymer compound is then forced through a small opening to be vulcanized or cured.

 Injection molding involves mixing rubber strips.
 Using high pressure, they are forced into a mold.
 Once in the mold, heat vulcanizes the rubber.